Vava’u Food Guide

 Vava’u by Ferry

 The budget option for getting between Tongatapu and Vava’u is by taking one of the ferries.
-There’s the fast MV Tongiaki and the slower MV Otuangaofa.
-Journeys from Tongatapu take nine to 16 hours depending on which ferry you choose and which schedule.
+Journeys from Tongatapu take 16 to 23 hours depending on which ferry you choose and which schedule.
 Schedules change frequently so be sure to check up-to-date information at the Tourist Information Centres in Nuku’alofa and Neiafu.
 Learn more in Travelling in Tonga by Ferry.

 Car Hire in Vava’u